KelvenH/Guitar-Vault/README.md

 ### DATABASE STRUCTURE
 *Please note comments above re aspects not delivered in this build as well as some deviations from the original design*

-This build will leverage django's SQLite databse during development.
+This build will leverage django's SQLite database during development.
 Upon deployment this will migrate to POSTGRES (once hosted on HEROKU).

 The diagram below outlines the core components of the database - the individual tables, their expected fields and relationships between them.
 Most tables will be structured within their own django app with some exceptions (e.g. guitars and categories will both be held in the same model).